MilenaKozhuharova/SoftUni/README.md

 # SoftUni
-Excercizes and exams from my journey in SoftUni
+Excercises and exams from my journey in SoftUni